 The fastest way to raise pigs in on free choice feed

 In order to keep your pigs growing at their best, you’ll need to keep them on a free choice pig feed.
 This means they have all of the feed they want to eat any time they want to eat it.

 Of course, to take advantage of the free choice feed, your porkers will also need plentiful water.

 Sadly, having plenty of water available to pigs can get overlooked, to the detriment of the pig’s ability to grow.
 If you want your pigs to grow to their potential, free choice water is a must!

 Best Feed Mix For Pigs goes over your feed options and which ones will work best for you.

-Match the feed ration to the age or size of the pigs you have.
+Match the feed ration to the size of the pigs you have.

 With most rations, the formulation will change slightly as the pig grows, usually to a less expensive mix since the ration will have a lower protein content.